MicrosoftDocs/azure-stack-docs/azure-stack/mdc/operator/aks-refer-table-tzl.md

 ---

-# Alerts aka.ms link reference for Azure Stack Hub
+# Alerts aka.ms link reference for Azure Stack Hub - Modular Data Center (MDC)

 This topic lists cross-references for links that appear within alerts in the Administrator portal.